Saravana957/dynamic-programming/memoization-recipe.md

 ------------------

 1) Make it work
     a) Visualize the problem as tree.
-Node is problem and edge should shrink the problem size. leaves are edge case.
+Node is problem and edge should shrink the problem size. leaves are base case.
     b) implement the tree as recursive
     c) Test it.